-News reporting requires expertise in creating and publishing digital content, alongside a solid grasp of traditional skills and knowledge.
-Take this degree and you’ll develop both.
-Learn in our online newsrooms and out in the city during our production newsdays.
-You'll also work with a team to publish your stories on the Sheffield Wire – a real, public-facing news website and social media channels.
+News reporting requires expertise in creating and publishing digital content, alongside a solid grasp of traditional skills and knowledge - take this degree and you’ll develop both.
+You will harness your knowledge in our newsrooms and out in the city during our production newsdays.
+You'll also work with a team to publish your stories on Sheffield Wire – a real, public-facing news website with its own social media channels.

-You'll apply your learning in news writing, web publishing, shorthand, video, media law and ethics to hunt down and write up stories to meet real-time deadlines with your team.
+You'll apply your learning in a huge variety of ways: news writing, web publishing, shorthand, social media management, video production and media law and ethics - all in the process of hunting down and writing up stories to meet real-time deadlines with your team.

 As well as the core reporting skills required by employers, you’ll also be exposed to innovative journalism techniques, which will put you a step ahead when it comes to landing your first job.

 Our course is accredited by the National Council for the Training of Journalists and is renowned within the industry as one of the best in the UK.
 We'll give you access to international, national and regional news providers on a myriad of platforms during both teaching time and exciting work placements.

 Our alumni are intelligent and successful journalists who are excellent at both traditional newswriting and digital mobile journalism.

 Accredited by the National Council for the Training of Journalists

 - Researching News